MCT-master/mct-master.github.io/_posts/2021-05-01-pedropl-team-b-concert.md

 #### Anders' Instrumentation

 Being a pedal freak, I connected three pedals to aux 1 and three to aux 2 on the mixer.
 In the aux 1 loop I used a Chase Bliss Audio Mood -> Gamechanger Audio Plus, the latter with a Red Panda Particle in its own effect loop.
-Without going into too much details, all three of them are able to sample and play back incoming signals (in very different ways), as well as having a blend function, making it possible to let signal through without being effected.
+Without going into too much detail, all three of them are able to sample and play back incoming signals (in very different ways), as well as having a blend function, making it possible to let signal through without being effected.
 In this loop I tapped signal from all of my teammates, one at a time.

 <figure style="float: none">
    <img src="/assets/image/2021_05_04_anderlid_pedals.jpg" alt="Henrik's Instrumentation" title="Henrik's Instrumentation" width="auto" />